200percentmicky/chadtube/README.md

   </p>
 </div>

-This fork adds multiple filters with interchangable values to the filters.
+This fork adds support for multiple filters with interchangable values.
 No support will be given if you decide to use this fork.
 Please support the official release!

 # DisTube